bugii/BINF4241-group18/Assignment5/ANSWERS.md

 - playCard(Card card, player player)
    Should only accept Players who are in this game.
 Should only accept cards that are playable.
 It must be Players turn, Player can't have played a card this turn.
 Is only calleable if the turn has started.
-   Puts the card on top of the discard pile.
+   Puts the card on top of the discard pile. returns nothing
-   If Player has won, it informes other players and ends the game. returns nothing
 - sayUno(Player player)
    The player should be in the game, they should only have one card in hand and should have played a card already and no-one else has played a card since.